desmarais-patrick/notes-api-server-nodejs/DEV-NOTES.md

  - Scripts to set environment variables (dev, prod)
  - Deploy different environments remotely (start them locally, staging)
  - Process from design to developing a new feature in this project
+ - Add back `.js` to the required module to make it easier to read.

 ### JavaScript Linting and Conventions